saucelabs/sauce-connect-docker/README.md

 For more information on high availability Sauce Connect Proxy setup, please check out [the docs](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/high-availability).

-### Using SauceConnect Config file
+### Sauce Connect Proxy Configuration

+#### YAML Configuration File

-SauceConnect allows to define [YAML config file](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/yaml-config/) that will contain your configuration.
+Sauce Connect Proxy allows to define [YAML config file](https://docs.saucelabs.com/secure-connections/sauce-connect/setup-configuration/yaml-config/) that will contain your configuration.
 YAML config file may contain username, access key, etc...
-See [SauceConnect documentation](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy) for all the options.
+See [Sauce Connect Proxy documentation](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy) for all the options.
 This Docker image comes with [config file](./scripts/files/sc-default.yaml) but it could be replaced with a custom one.

 Follow the following steps to use your config file with the docker container.